 The need for air purifying respirators is growing in the global market for a variety of reasons, including rising pollution levels and an increased prevalence of airborne diseases.
 Over the course of the period covered by this projection, there will be a growth in demand for air purifying respirators as a direct result of rising levels of worker safety consciousness in the workplace. sanitising the air The use of respirators provides employees with protection against threats such as chemical agents, poisonous gases, radiological agents, and nuclear agents.
 Exhaust fumes from diesel engines, asbestos, silica, and mineral oils are all factors that have been linked to the development of respiratory diseases such as mesothelioma and lung cancer.
 In addition, a broad variety of poisonous vapours, gases, dust, and fumes are the root cause of non-cancerous diseases such as chronic obstructive pulmonary disease (COPD) and other conditions.
 Demand is expected to increase throughout the projected period as a result of growing concerns regarding the health of employees as well as rising norms and regulations regarding workers' safety around the world.
 Demand for air purifying respirators is expected to increase over the projected period as a consequence of factors like increased disposable income of people around the world as well as rising health consciousness among people of all ages.

-The powered air purifying respirator worldwide market size was estimated to be worth USD 2,278 million.
-This figure is projected to increase to USD 4,867 million by 2030, expanding at a CAGR of 9% over the course of the period covered by the projection (2022–2030).
 A respirator known as a powered air-purifying respirator, or PAPR for short, is a device that shields workers from breathing in polluted air.
 PAPRs are composed of a headgear and fan assembly that draws in ambient air that has been contaminated with one or more types of pollutant or pathogen, actively eliminates (filters) a sufficient proportion of these dangers, and then provides the clean air to the user's face, mouth, and nose.
 PAPRs are used to protect people from breathing in air that has been contaminated with one or more types of pollutant or pathogen.
 Facepiece respirators that filter the air, such as the N95 mask, have a lower protection factor attributed to them.
 Positive-pressure air purification respirators (PAPRs) can also be referred to as blower units, positive-pressure masks, or just blowers.

 PAPRs are strongly suggested for situations in which the concentration of hazardous particles or gases is higher than the occupational exposure limit that is already in effect.
 Still, less than the immediately dangerous to life or health (IDLH) level and the manufacturer's maximum-use concentration, provided the respirator has a sufficient assigned protection factor in accordance with the NIOSH Respirator Selection Logic.
 IDLH stands for immediately dangerous to life or health.